Gregorius clubs grand slam, Phillies rout Marlins | Sports-Games

 Gregorius clubs grand slam, Phillies rout Marlins

 Phillies rookie Spencer Howard, staked to a 5-0 lead, couldn't finish the fourth, leaving due to a stiff throwing shoulder.
-He left with two outs in the fourth, immediately following Anderson's homer.
-Reliever Heath Hembree (1-0) earned the win, pitching 1.1 scoreless innings.
+He left with two outs in the fourth, immediately following Anderson's homer made it 5-3.
+Reliever Heath Hembree (1-0) earned the win, pitching 1 1/3 scoreless innings.

 Miami starter Jose Urena (0-1), making just his second appearance of the season, took the loss, allowing five hits, four walks and six runs (five earned).
 Philadelphia opened the scoring in the first.
 With one out, Rhys Hoskins reached on a fielding error charged to Anderson -- a tough chance ranging to his left.
 Urena then missed on eight straight pitches, loading the bases by walking Harper and J.T.
 Realmuto.
 Gregorius cashed in by pulling a 0-2 high slider over the fence in right for his seventh career grand slam.